Original content by ChangeDriver™

 Technological innovation and Artificial Intelligence are unravelling most of our previous tried and true approaches.
 Almost every aspect of day-to-day life is changing—how we communicate, how we travel, where we work and how we perform our work.

 As innovations disrupt how we interact with our surroundings and each other, how do we find our footing?
 How can we adapt to this new tumultuous and dynamically changing world?

 We might do well to consider an ancient approach.
 Take the people of Polynesia.
-For thousands of years they sailed the Pacific ocean in waʻa kaulua.
-These were double-hulled voyaging canoes.
+For thousands of years, they sailed the Pacific ocean in waʻa

 About 40 years ago, Polynesians revived this practice.
 Why?
 In part, to restore a 2000-year-old tradition of ocean voyaging, as well as the pride and dignity of the Polynesian people.

 At the same time, this remarkable revival is an example of the struggle to live in balance with our constantly changing environment and surroundings.